histoire-dev/histoire/docs/reference/components-vue3.md

 Layout of the story.
 Object with the following properties:
   - `type`: `'single'` or `'grid'`
+  - with `type: 'single'` you can specify:
+    - `iframe`: Whether to isolate the story in an iframe.
+You might want to disable it if you want to pass complexe parameters that can't be serialized.
   - with `type: 'grid'` you can specify:
     - `width`: Column size.
 Can be number (pixels) or string (like `'100%'`).